Patent Page: Make-and-Break Ignition Systems

 Frank Tremper’s Original igniter patent incorporated a spring-loaded contact (item “G” in Fig. 2) set in the piston head.
 Included in the patent was his scheme for a chain-driven rotary valve to control intake and exhaust (item “P” in Fig 1.)

 Most antique engine collectors are familiar with “make-and-break” ignition systems.
 In this ignition style, two contacts come together, and a spark is created when they separate.
-One contact carries a low-voltage current, and the other goes to ground.
+One contact carries a low-voltage current, and the other goes to the ground.
 An inductive coil in series with the contacts builds voltage during the brief time the points are closed, producing a voltage “kick” when the points open.

 Numerous manufacturers used this rudimentary ignition scheme, but Frank E. Tremper, San Francisco, California, designed one of the earliest systems.
 In 1891 Tremper submitted a patent application on behalf of the Safety Vapor Engine Co., New York, New York, for “An Improvement in Explosive Engines.”
 The final patent, no. 495,281, which also included Tremper’s design for a rotary valve, was issued April 11, 1893.